Best TVs in 2023

 - Blends perfectly into decor

 - Remote comes with shortcuts to streaming service apps

 - Must purchase digital art for display

-The Hisense U8G has been reported by users as easy to navigate.
-Particularly for those who use Android or Google products, this Hisense TVs allows you to simply log in to your account, like Netflix, Disney+, etc. simply by connecting your associated Gmail account.
-However, if you’re looking for a TV with convenient voice controls, the Hisense U8G remote has been reviewed as difficult to use.
+The Hisense U8H has been reported by users as easy to navigate.
+Particularly for those who use Android or Google products, this Hisense TVs allows you to log in to your account, like Netflix, Disney+, etc. simply by connecting your associated Gmail account.
+However, if you’re looking for a TV with convenient voice controls, the Hisense U8G remote’s voice control has been reviewed as difficult to use.

-Yes, the HIsens U8G is HDR and HDR10+ compatible.
+Yes, the HIsense U8H is HDR10 and HDR10+ compatible.
 This makes this TV a great choice for watching movies and shows, as well as gaming.
 You will need to activate the HDR component to take advantage of this feature.

 Yes, this TV comes blutetooth enabled, allowing you to connect external devices, like a soundbar, speaker, or other devices and accessories.

 - Works well as a gaming TV and for watching movies